DEERE: FORCED ADOPTION, WITHOUT THE FORCE

-Driving platform-wide data adoption across 500K+ users without destroying trust—enabling $3.8B in connected services revenue
+Driving platform-wide data adoption across 500K+ users without breaking trust — on the flow that gates Deere's $3.8B connected-services business

 ScopeAccount Systems · Identity · Dealer Workflows · Multi-channel Onboarding